 We believe all of our externs have been quite pleased with the experience gained from our program.

-For those students needing accommodations during their externship, our program offers an on-site room with the following ammenities:
+For those students needing accommodations during their externship, our program offers two newly renovated extern apartments with the following ammenities:

 How To Apply